Cally-Jo: Career

-In 2012 Cally-Jo was offered a job at Love Hate Social Club, London.
-After this, Cally-Jo worked with tattoo artist Lal Hardy at New Wave Tattoo Studio in North London.

-She collaborated with Lal Hardy to create a winged vintage microphone design on limited editions of the One (M8) phone, which were awarded to finalists at the British MOBO music awards.
+In 2012 Cally-Jo worked was hired as an tattoo artist at New Wave Tattoo Studio in North London.
+Whilst working at New Wave Tattoo, she designed a decal for the One (M8) phone, which was awarded to finalists at the British MOBO music awards.

-In October 2013, Cally-Jo travelled to the Dominican Republic to create a mehendi-style tattoo on Rihanna the singer's hand.
+In October 2013, Cally-Jo travelled to the Dominican Republic to tattoo Rihanna's hand.

 Cally-Jo was a participant in the gallery, The 100 Hands Project, an exhibition presented at the National Maritime Museum in Cornwall, UK.
-The exhibition shows the 100 silicone hands tattooed by 100 tattoo artists who work in England.
+The exhibit displayed 100 silicone hands tattooed by 100 tattoo artists who work in England.

-In 2016 Cally-Jo collaborated with the Coffee vs. Gangs campaign, which was founded by the coffee company Kenco.
-Gang tattoos are symbolic of a life of crime in Honduras, with gang members using special tattoo symbols to identify their allegiance to certain gangs.
-Kenco Ireland commissioned Cally-Jo to create an original artwork that captured the rich symbolism of tattoos but also touched on the hopeful potential of coffee farming as an alternative to gang life.
+In 2016 Cally-Jo collaborated with the Coffee vs. Gangs campaign which was founded by the coffee company Kenco.
+The campaign commissioned Cally-Jo to create art that would combine aspects of gang tattoos common in Honduras with coffee farming.
 This project attracted the attention of the press, as well as the visit of the Ambassador of Honduras.

 Cally-Jo was a cast member in Season 1 and Season 2 of the MTV British entertainment reality show Just Tattoo of Us.